Spokane Car Accident Attorneys with 50+ Years of Experience and Millions of Dollars Recovered

 How Long Do I Have to Bring My Car Accident Claim?

 The statute of limitations for personal injury lawsuits in Washington requires injured victims to act on their claim quickly.
 For personal injury lawsuits, Washington state requires claimants to file their lawsuit within three years from the date of the injury.
 A failure to do so likely bars you from filing your claim at a later time.
-If you can’t file a claim, then your chance for compensation will also be lost.
+If you don’t file a claim, then your chance for compensation will also be lost.
 Washington law provides a few exceptions for failure to file a timely claim, including incapacity and being under eighteen years old.

-Waiting until the last minute to file your claim can be disastrous to your chance of financial recovery.
 The sooner you retain a Spokane car accident lawyer, the sooner you have an advocate on your side building the case you need to prevail.

 How Much Compensation Can I Recover?